CroLinuxGamer/Dotfiles/README.md

 Before using I used a lot of treminal emulator like `st`, `urxvt`, `termite` and so on but only `Alacritty` made me want to come back to it.

-Color scheme that I use [Material](https://github.com/alacritty/alacritty/wiki/Color-schemes#material-theme) that I found on the `Alacritty` github page and I fell in love with it.
+Color scheme that I use is [Material](https://github.com/alacritty/alacritty/wiki/Color-schemes#material-theme) that I found on the `Alacritty` github page and I fell in love with it.

 Here is the `Alacritty` [config](.config/alacritty/alacritty.yml).
 To be able to use my config you need to save it in this respective path: `~/.config/alacritty/alacritty.yml`